-Pressure Sore Claims in Manchester, Blackburn and Lancashire
+Pressure Sore Claims

 Pressure sores (also called pressure ulcers and bed sores) are wounds that form when pressure applied to prominent bony areas of the body is not relieved for a prolonged period of time.
 The pressure disrupts blood flow to the skin which becomes deprived of oxygen and begins to break down.
 Without appropriate management and treatment pressure sores can cause complications such as pain, infection and amputation and, in the most extreme cases, death.
 If pressure sores develop or deteriorate as a result of nursing or care home staff negligence you may be able to claim compensation for the avoidable pain and suffering caused as a result.

 Obese patients, diabetics, the elderly and those who are immobile for a prolonged period of time due to illness, disability or following surgery are particularly vulnerable to developing pressure sores.
 They most commonly develop on the hips, lower back, tailbone, heels, ankles and elbows.
-They can occur in hospitals and in care homes.
+They may occur in hospitals and in care homes.

 The National Institute for Health and Care Excellence has issued guidance on the prevention and treatment of pressure sores.
 The guidelines state that it is crucial that patients with reduced mobility, or those who are going to have a period of reduced mobility, undergo an assessment of their risk of developing pressure sores.
 A Waterlow assessment is used by nurses/carers to assess whether a patient is likely to develop a pressure sore.
 Risk factors include age, dehydration, poor nutrition, weight loss, anaemia, persistent infection, urinary/faecal incontinence and poor circulation.
 It is important to regularly reassess a patient’s risk of developing pressure sores, particularly if there is a change in their mobility or condition.